The Community Chamber of Commerce Welcomes Gifts of Cash, Bequests and Estate Gifts

 Bequests and Estate Plan Gifts

 A bequest is a gift from your estate—a transfer of cash, securities, or other property made through your estate plans.
-You can make a bequest to Surprise Regional Chamber of Commerce by including language in your will or living trust leaving a portion of your estate to the university, or by designating Surprise Regional Chamber of Commerce as a beneficiary of your retirement account or life insurance policy.
+You can make a bequest to the Community Chamber of Commerce by including language in your will or living trust leaving a portion of your estate by designating the Community Chamber of Commerce as a beneficiary of your retirement account or life insurance policy.

-Remembering Surprise Regional Chamber of Commerce with a bequest from your estate will help sustain and strengthen the chamber and the community in years to come.
+Remembering the Community Chamber of Commerce with a bequest from your estate will help sustain and strengthen free enterprise and help build stronger communities for years to come.
 Some of the advantages of creating a bequest include:

-- A bequest costs nothing now, yet gives you the satisfaction of knowing you have provided for Surprise Regional Chamber of Commerce in the future
+- A bequest costs nothing now, yet gives you the satisfaction of knowing you have provided for Community Chamber of Commerce in the future

 - You retain control of and use of your assets during your lifetime